jy0205/Pyramid-Flow/README.md

         guidance_scale=9.0,         # The guidance for the first frame video_guidance_scale=5.0,   # The guidance for the other video latent output_type="pil",
-    )
+        save_memory=True,           # If you have enough GPU memory, set it to `False` to improve vae decoding speed )

 export_to_video(frames, "./text_to_video_sample.mp4", fps=24)